McTavishLab/mctavishlab.github.io/people.md

 * [Martha Kandziora](https://blubbundbla.github.io/plantastic/)

     The key motivation for my research is to understand what drives speciation and how biodiversity is maintained, with a focus on the roles of spatial, historical and ecological processes.
-I use phylogentic methods to investigate how diversity is generated and maintained mostly focussing on flowering plants.
+I use phylogentic methods to investigate how diversity is generated and maintained mostly focusing on flowering plants.
 Currently, in the McTavish Lab I program a tool to automatically update phylogenies.

 ## Graduate Students